innershell/programming-handbook/Nodejs.md

 nvm use 19.0.0
 ```

 # NPM
+## npm vs npx
+- `npm` installs packages both globally and locally for your project.
+Local installs are placed in `./node_modules/.bin/` directory and added to the `package.json` dependency specifications.
+- `npx` executes (runs) a package without installing locally.
+This allows you to test different package versions.
+Can also run directly from GitHub (pretty cool).

+## CLI
 Install exact packages & versions from `package.json` and `package-log.json` cleanly.
 Just note that `npm ci` deletes `node_modules` before starting.
 But it’s fast!
 ```